 The REACH Initiative provides faculty with resources and experiences to lead to the goal of developing an innovative and engaging course that is shared between campuses in a shared program.

-● Faculty, program coordinators, and DAAs involved in a shared program were encouraged to identify a shared course that could be part of an innovative TLT design process.
+● Faculty, program coordinators, and DAAs involved in a shared program are encouraged to identify a shared course that could be part of an innovative TLT design process.

-● The call for proposals was announced in December 2017.
+● The call for proposals will be announced in November, 2018.

-● A proposal review committee was lead by The Director of Collaborative Programs.
+● The proposal review committee is lead by The Director of Collaborative Programs.

 What will Faculty Receive?

 ● A team of IDs and support personnel based on course design/redesign needs

 ● A technology toolkit of hardware and software resources that support the specific goals of their project.

 ● Travel funds for REACH-related training and meetings